 This brings me to my question which is the possibility of a bubble being created in the Indian economy.

 The bubble might be there or might not be there.
 It might be there in certain asset classes and might not be there in others.

-My reading of other investors as well as investing experience over last 9 years has established a belief that the investor should select quality stocks regardless of their industries and buy them at attractive prices.
-If stock prices go down due to general economic situation, then it provides excellent buying opportunities.
+My reading of other investors, as well as investing experience over the last 9 years, has established a belief that the investor should select quality stocks regardless of their industries and buy them at attractive prices.
+If stock prices go down due to the general economic situation, then it provides excellent buying opportunities.

 Therefore, I would advise that investors should not pay attention to macro-economic factors and focus on buying good stocks at attractive prices.

 How should one look at stocks during a steep fall in prices